Faculty of Science

 (Mathematical Sciences)

-Development of statistical and probabilistic theory and methodology for quantum information science, including the study of quantum input-output dynamics from the perspective of system identification, central limit and large deviations behaviour, metrology and dynamical phase transitions; development of statistical methods for the estimation of large dimensional quantum states.
+Statistical and probabilistic methods for quantum information science, including quantum input-output dynamics, central limit and large deviations behaviour, metrology and dynamical phase transitions.
+Statistical methods for the estimation of large dimensional quantum states.

 Igor Lesanovsky